whitey-01/opinion-dynamic-simulator/README.md

 ### REQUIRES graph_tool lib available here -> https://graph-tool.skewed.de/ ###

-### Main classes and functions are situated in /simulator/simulator.py
+### Main classes and functions are situated in /simulator

 ### Runner scripts:
   1. Performs a single simulation on a graph with a specific configuration and creates a folder named with an auto-generated simulation id, containing:
       - a png rappresentation of the graph
-      - an xml file containing basic information about the configuration parameters (such as id, opinion update rule, bias towards dominant opinion) and the output result ( num of rounds needed to reach the absorbing state)
+      - an xml file containing basic information about the configuration parameters (such as id, opinion update rule, bias towards dominant opinion)
+      - an xml file containing the simulation result ( num of rounds needed to reach the absorbing state)
       - an xml rappresentation of the graph (at the end of the process) provided by the graph_tool library
       - a folder containing png's showing the evolution of the simulation (start-stage, 25%, 50%, 75%, final-stage) (stored in output/simulations/<SIMULATION_ID>/evolution_imgs)